 Hedgehog Cactus - Corn Creek Field Station

 Cathedral Gorge features eroded hills full of cave-like branching slots.
 Fun to explore; rewarding to try to photograph from inside.
-The Nevada state park has a pleasant campground with amenities that include hot showers.
-About 2.75 hours from Las Vegas.
+This Nevada state park has a pleasant campground with amenities that include hot showers.
+About 2.7 hours from Las Vegas.

 Michael Heizer's 1969-70 land art piece Double Negative is cut into the edge of Mormon Mesa overlooking the scenic Virgin River valley.
 Hard to photograph, I found it to be an "interactive" piece that one needs to walk around, climb down into, view at both sunrise and sunset, etc. to appreciate its variations, scale, and bravado.
 Tried to see Heizer's even more monumental City, also in the region, but Heizer has deliberately made it inaccessible, pending completion, with a gated road and obscuring berms.